-#1 Croatian Museum of Naïve Art (Zagreb, Croatia)
+#1 Evangelists on Calvary (Croatian Museum of Naïve Art, Zagreb, Croatia)

-The highlight of Zagreb’s under-visited Croatian Museum of Naïve Art (only about 15,000 patrons per year) is also the most astounding Crucifixion I’ve ever come upon.
+The highlight of Zagreb’s under-visited Croatian Museum of Naïve Art (only about 15,000 patrons per year, even though it’s one of the best museums in Croatia) is also the most astounding Crucifixion I’ve ever come upon.
 Ivan Večenaj’s 1966 painting Evangelists on Calvary is a gruesome and utterly riveting masterpiece.
 Saturated with vivid colors, this arresting painting focuses on a gray-skinned Jesus, His body drained of blood that pours freely from His wounds and the thorny crown.
 His arms appear extra-long, perhaps from having actually stretched while He hung from His wooden torture device.
 What makes this masterpiece even more gripping is everything that’s occurring around Him: the Four Evangelists who appear on either side in their symbolic form, the tortured bodies of the two thieves who were crucified beside Christ, the minatory storm clouds, and the angry blood-red sky.
 This is not a peaceful or mournful or contemplative scene; it’s lonesome, brutal, and tempestuous.
 And it’s something you’ll never forget.

 Večenaj doesn’t hold a monopoly on unique Crucifixions.
 The wonderfully untraditional representation created by Salvador Dalí in his Christ of Saint John of the Cross is a one-of-a-kind tour de force, too.
 Completed in 1951, the painting’s name derives from the basis of Dalí’s work, a drawing by the 16th-century Spanish friar St. John of the Cross.
 Housed by itself in an intimate room in Glasgow’s fantastic Kelvingrove Art Gallery and Museum, Dalí’s work broke with conventional portrayals of the Crucifixion by employing an unorthodox angle: from above.
 This unique angle of view emphasizes the pain of such an execution, which Dalí further stresses by not revealing Jesus’ face — a choice he made because he was convinced showing any agony on His face would compromise the purity of the scene.
 For the same reasons, Dalí opted not to include the crown of thorns, nails, or any blood.
 Rather, we see Jesus looking down on a body of water, with fishermen and their boat, as He remains suspended from a cross floating above it.
 The top of His head punctuates the bottom point of a triangle (representing the Holy Trinity) formed by the top bar of the cross and Jesus’ arms.
 Dalí was extraordinarily committed to getting this right: He hired a Hollywood stuntman and suspended him from a gantry to see how a body would appear from the angle he was envisioning.
 Dalí’s devotion to his craft paid off: This extraordinary work of art was named Scotland’s favorite painting in 2006.